John Doe and Jane Roe v. United States, 3:16-cv-856 (Mid. Dis. Nash. Filed May 12, 2016)

 After nearly 72 hours in the freezing hielera without access to adequate food, water, hygiene, necessities, blankets, bedding, warmth, sleep, and medical care, CBP released the family by leaving them at a bus station in the middle of the night.

 Claimants filed an administrative FTCA complaint on July 18, 2015, and suit in federal district court in May 2016.
 On August 19, 2016, the government filed a motion to dismiss the case.
-As of April 2017, the motion to dismiss is still pending.
+On October 26, 2017, the Court denied the government’s motion to dismiss, holding that the plaintiffs had sufficiently alleged injuries caused by the Defendant’s misconduct.

 Counsel: R. Andrew Free | Barrett, Johnston, Martin & Garrison, LLC